rbroek/objectiv.io/docs/taxonomy/location-contexts/ExpandableSectionContext.md

 # ExpandableSectionContext

-A `SectionContext` that is expandable.
+A [SectionContext](/docs/taxonomy/location-contexts/SectionContext) describes a section of the UI that can toggle between visible and hidden states.

 import Mermaid from '@theme/Mermaid';